Loveth221/MY-DATA-ANALYSIS-FINAL-PROJECT-ON-EXCEL/README.md

 removing duplicate rows that are not necessary for the analysis i intend to conduct.

-I created a column, new column for main category, considering the fact that i noticed there are repitition in the content ans separated by a pipe "|" symbol. others column created are S\N which was created by specifying a pattern by typing the firdt two numbers and use the fill handle to automatically fill others.
+I created a column, new column for main category, considering the fact that i noticed there are repitition in the content and separated by a pipe "|" symbol. others column created are S\N which was created by specifying a pattern by typing the first two numbers and use the fill handle to automatically fill others.
 Total pontential revenue was created by multiplying actual price by rating count, i did for the first row and used fill handle, To further clean the dataset i removed the blank space in some columns by clicking on the dropdown filter and